mickaelosvaldo1999/Binary-tree-with-serialization/README.md

 Contributions are welcome!
 Feel free to open an issue or send a pull request.

 ## License
-This code is distributed under the MIT License.
+This code is distributed under the GPL-3.0 license.
 See the LICENSE file for more information.